Byron Scott: Personal life

 Scott's non-profit organization, The Byron Scott Children's Fund, has raised more than $15 million over the past decade, with the proceeds going to various children's charities.
 Scott has recently served as a studio analyst for ABC's NBA telecasts and was featured on ESPN.

 Scott and his ex-wife, Anita, have 3 children.
 In June 2013, Scott and Anita separated and in March 2014, he filed for divorce after 29 years of marriage due to irreconcilable differences.

 On July 11, 2020, Scott married Cece Gutierrez, a registered nurse and cast member of VH1's reality show Basketball Wives.
 He converted to Catholicism in late 2020 following their marriage.

 Scott went back to school at Arizona State 37 years after leaving school early when he was drafted by the Lakers, and obtained a bachelor's degree in liberal arts, fulfilling a promise he'd made to his late mother.

+In 2022, a woman identified as Hayley Dylan filed a civil lawsuit alleging that Byron Scott sexually assaulted her in 1987, when she was 15 years old and Scott was 26.
+According to the complaint, the incident occurred at Campbell Hall School in Studio City, Los Angeles, while the Los Angeles Lakers were visiting the school to film an instructional basketball video and meet with students and faculty.
+Dylan alleges that Scott took her to a locked janitor's closet in the school's gymnasium, where he sexually assaulted her.
+The lawsuit, initially filed with Scott identified as “John Doe,” was brought under California's Child Victims Act, which temporarily extended the statute of limitations for civil claims involving childhood sexual abuse.
+Scott was publicly identified as a defendant in an amended complaint filed in May 2025.

+Scott has acknowledged that a sexual encounter occurred but disputes Dylan's account of the circumstances.
+Through his attorney, he has stated that he believed Dylan was over 18 and did not know she was a minor at the time.
+The case is a civil proceeding, and Scott has not been criminally charged in connection with the allegations.
+Campbell Hall was also named as a defendant and reached a confidential settlement with Dylan in 2026.
+Scott's civil trial was scheduled to begin in September 2026, but was placed on hold after he filed for Chapter 7 bankruptcy, which triggered an automatic stay of the proceedings.